 It was not until late in Jefferson's life that two mentions were made of headwear.
-Daniel Webster visited Monticello in 1824 and said of the former President, "His whole dress is neglected but no slovenly.
-He wears a common round hat."
-The round hat or slouch hat with a high crown and mid to wide brim had more utilitarian than fashionable roots, as traditionally it had been worn primarily for protection from sun and rain.
+Daniel Webster visited Monticello in 1824 and said of the former President, "His whole dress is neglected but not slovenly.
+He wears a common round hat."3 The round hat or slouch hat with a high crown and mid to wide brim had more utilitarian than fashionable roots, as traditionally it had been worn primarily for protection from sun and rain.
 Long associated with the working classes of England, it had been adopted by the English gentry as a riding hat and during the last quarter of the eighteenth century made its way into fashion.
-The round hat became popular in France during the revolution as a signal of republican sympathy and could have found its way into Jefferson's wardrobe for similar reasons.
-By 1824, the fashionable version of the round hat had metamorphosed into the top hat, which retained its fashion superiority throughout the remainder of the nineteenth and into the early twentieth centuries.
+The round hat became popular in France during the revolution as a signal of republican sympathy and could have found its way into Jefferson's wardrobe for a similar reason.
+By 1824, the fashionable version of the round hat had metamorphosed into the top hat, which retained its fashion superiority throughout the remainder of the nineteenth century and into the early twentieth century.
 That Jefferson still wore the round hat in 1824 would indicate a disregard of the latest fashion trends.